palma-ice/ismip6/README.md

 1. Clone/download the repository.
 2. Modify the Makefile to match your system (mainly just the variables `FC=gfortran` to specify the compiler and `INC_NC`/`LIB_NC` to specify the location of your NetCDF installation).
-3. Compile the test program: `make test`.
-4. In the file `test.f90`, change the following variables to match your file paths:
+3. In the file `test.f90`, change the following variables to match your file paths:

   ```
   file_ts_ref = PATH1